fmusio/TopCoWSubmissions/README.md

 (Of course you need to adapt the paths.
 Just keep the last parts *nnUNet/input/image*, *nnUNet/input/preprocessed* and *nnUNet/model/* as is!)

 ## Running Inference
-Once you have placed your angiographic images in the correct input folder, you can basically just run the *inference.py* script to produce the CoW multi-class segmentation.
+Once you have placed your angiographic images in the correct input folder, you can basically just run the *inference.py* script to produce the CoW multi-class segmentations.
 More precisely:
 1. Store your MRA images (CTA images) in *input/head-mr-angio* (*input/head-ct-angio*)
-2. Specify the track (either 'mr' or 'ct') at the top of the script *inference.py*.
+2. Specify the track (either 'mr' or 'ct') at the top of the script *inference.py* (marked as TODO).
     - Optionally, you can specify the name of your det_env and seg_env.
 Defaults are *.detenv* and *.segenv*
 3. Run the script.
     - The outputs are stored in *output/images/cow-multiclass-segmentation*